Jan Walker – Bio

 I had been ordained in 1991 and while I knew I didn’t want to have a church, I wasn’t sure where my path would lead me.
 It was a year later that I was guided to begin a full-time, four-month intensive program at the Atlanta School of Massage.
 I was living in Huntsville, Alabama during this time and began my massage therapy and Reiki practice in 1992 and began teaching Reiki in 1993.
 I realized that this work was part of my ministry.

 It was in 2000 that I was guided to form my own ministry and Awakening Spirit Ministries was born and became a non-profit organization established as a spiritual ministry.
 In January 2001 I created my first ceremony to dedicate and consecrate this ministry and my closest friends attended.
 The following weekend I officiated my first wedding ceremony for one of these dear friends.
 I continued doing healing work, teaching Reiki classes, and officiating weddings when requested.
 I created my first ordination ceremony in 2004 when I was guided to ordain a woman who was on a strong spiritual path; we had first met 11 years earlier when she began her Reiki training.
-When a friend moved to a new home, she asked me to come do a blessing, and that’s when I created my first house blessing.
+In 2005 I officiated my first memorial service for a friend’s neighbor.
+And when another friend moved to a new home, she asked me to come do a blessing, and that’s when I created my first house blessing.
 When Spirit opened a door, I walked through it; sometimes without hesitation, and other times I would try to find the back door!

 After living in Huntsville for 21 years, I moved to Georgia to be close to family again.
 In 2011 I began a ministerial program that I created as it went along.
 I had a general sense of its structure at the beginning, but the rest came together as we went along.
 The whole process amazed me as it felt like an initiation.
 I ordained this first group in April 2012.